Layer animation - Motion hover effect

 Incoming layer animation

 The next step needed is setting up the layer animation.
-Select the " Top" predefined animation from the list.
-It will set up a very close result.
+Select the " Top" predefined animation from Move group It will set up a very close result.
 At the offset, you will see the default 400 value written.

 If you remember, we set our slider's height to be 500, so this value is really low for us.
-At step one, I calculated the approximate height of my image to be 2134px, and we need this offset to be at least 500px smaller than this.
-So let's set it to be 1600px.
+My image size is 1920px, so I need the height to be 500px smaller than that.
+So let's set it to be 1420px.

 I also suggest changing the Easing to Linear.